 For shortbelly rockfish the Council recommended increasing the 2020 annual catch limit to 3,000 mt to reduce the risk of closing midwater trawl fisheries north of 40° 10’ N. lat.

-National Marine Fisheries Service published a proposed rule on April 17, 2020, to implement the adjustments to 2020 harvest specifications for these two stocks along with the 2020 harvest specifications for Pacific whiting including the U.S. and coastwide Total Allowable Catch (TAC), the 2020 tribal allocation for the Pacific whiting fishery, allocations for three commercial whiting sectors, and set-asides for Pacific whiting research and incidental mortality in other fisheries.
+National Marine Fisheries Service published the final rule with an effective date of June 18, 2020, to implement the adjustments to 2020 harvest specifications for these two stocks along with the 2020 harvest specifications for Pacific whiting including the U.S. and coastwide Total Allowable Catch (TAC), the 2020 tribal allocation for the Pacific whiting fishery, allocations for three commercial whiting sectors, and set-asides for Pacific whiting research and incidental mortality in other fisheries.